mconlon17/simple-vivo-book/Awards-and-Honors.md

 1. Use the Site Admin interface to add "ACS Lifetime Achievement Award" as an award.

 1. Update the enumerations.
-Now all four elements of the award receipt are in your VIVO and you can add a row to your awards.txt spreadsheet that looks like
+Now all four elements of the award receipt (person, date, award and organization) are in your VIVO and in your enumerations.
+You can add a row to your `awards.txt` spreadsheet that looks like

     `John Smith  ACS Lifetime Achievement Award  American Cancer Society 2015`